martinschaible/skeleton-website-itcss-scss/README.md

 * Optimizing

 ## Creating the directory structure of the project
-For your convenience, i created the batch file `create-folders.cmd` which creates the whole structure.
+For your convenience, i created the batch file `create-folders.cmd` which creates the directory structure.
 Run the batch in **the root folder of your project**.
 This is the directory structure of the project: